licensezero/licensezero-private-license/terms.md

 # Copyright

-The _Developer_ licenses the _User_ for the _Term_ to do everything with the _Licensed Contributions_ that would otherwise infringe the _Developer_'s copyright in them.
+The _Developer_ licenses the _Company_ for the _Term_ to do everything with the _Licensed Contributions_ that would otherwise infringe the _Developer_'s copyright in them.

 # Patent

-The _Developer_ licenses the _User_ for the _Term_ to do everything with the _Project_ that would otherwise infringe patent claims the _Developer_ can license or becomes able to license.
+The _Developer_ licenses the _Company_ for the _Term_ to do everything with the _Project_ that would otherwise infringe patent claims the _Developer_ can license or becomes able to license.

 # Sublicensing

-If the _User_ combines some or all of the _Licensed Contributions_ with other software in a larger application, the _User_ may pass on their license rights, or sublicense, those _Licensed Contributions_ as part of their larger application, and allow further sublicensing in turn, under the following rules:
+If the _Company_ combines some or all of the _Licensed Contributions_ with other software in a larger application, the _Company_ may pass on their license rights, or sublicense, those _Licensed Contributions_ as part of their larger application, and allow further sublicensing in turn, under the following rules:

 ## Value